charleshages/COT3502/Tutorials/Tutorial_3.md

-# An Introduction to Python 3: Conditional Statements
+# An Introduction to Python: 3.
+Conditional Statements

 Conditional statements are the building blocks of decision-making in programming.
 They allow your code to execute different actions based on specific conditions.
 In this tutorial, we'll explore the fundamental conditional statements in Python: `if`, `elif`, and `else`.